 We were one of the first U.S. ports to implement a drinking water Environmental Management System with a comprehensive approach to drinking water protection and contamination prevention.
-The port's water system provides clean drinking water for industrial tenants, marine vessels, irrigation and fire protection, meeting or exceeding state and federal health standards.
+The port's water system provides clean drinking water for industrial tenants, marine vessels, irrigation and fire protection, meeting state and federal health standards.

-Water Quality Results 2018
+Water Quality Results 2022

-The Port of Vancouver tested samples for more than 75 individual contaminants in 2018.
+The Port of Vancouver tested samples for more than 75 individual contaminants in 2022.
 The table below summarizes the levels of regulated substances detected.
 All detections were below levels allowed by federal and state agencies.
-The water quality information presented in the table is from the most recent round of testing performed according to regulations.
+The water quality information presented in the table is from testing performed according to regulations.
 All data shown were collected during the last calendar year unless otherwise noted.

-CONTAMINANT UNITS MINIMUM DETECTED MAXIMUM DETECTED MCL MCLG LIKELY CONTAMINANT SOURCE REQUIRED TESTING AT GROUNDWATER SOURCE Nitrates (total) ppm 3.0 4.0 10 10 Fertilizers, septic systems, animal waste products Trichloroethylene ppb < 0.50 0.51 5 0 Discharge from metal degreasing sites and other factories
+CONTAMINANT UNITS MINIMUM DETECTED MAXIMUM DETECTED ACTION LEVEL MCL MCLG LIKELY CONTAMINANT SOURCE REQUIRED TESTING AT GROUNDWATER SOURCE Nitrates (total) ppm 2.8 3.7 N/A 10 10 Fertilizers, septic systems, animal waste products Trichloroethylene ppb < 0.50 < 0.58 N/A 5 0 Discharge from metal degreasing sites and other factories Trihalomethanes (total) (TTHMs) ppb < 0.50 6.9 N/A 80 N/A By product of drinking water disinfection